Empress Nara

-The Empress of the Nara clan (11 March 1718 – 19 August 1766), of the Manchu Bordered Blue Banner Nara clan, was the second wife of the Qianlong Emperor.
-She was empress of the Qing dynasty from 1750 until her death in 1766.
-Informally known as the Step-Empress, she is one of the most controversial female figures in Chinese history.
+Empress Nara (11 March 1718 – 19 August 1766), of the Manchu Bordered Blue Banner Nara clan, was the second empress consort of the Qianlong Emperor of China's Qing dynasty.
+Informally known as the Step-Empress (繼皇后), she is one of the most controversial female figures in Chinese history.

-Originally a noble consort, she was elevated to empress rank after Empress Xiaoxianchun's death.
-In her role as empress, she accompanied the Qianlong Emperor on many leisure and hunting trips, as well as ancestral worship ceremonies.
+She was elevated to empress rank after Empress Xiaoxianchun's death, and in her role as empress, accompanied the Qianlong Emperor on many leisure and hunting trips, as well as ancestral worship ceremonies.

 Historical records give little information about her life or even her physical appearance.
 Because of this lack of documentation, there has been intense speculation among Chinese academicians regarding her historicity and character.
-It is widely suspected that the Qianlong Emperor destroyed all her imperial records and portraits.
+It is widely suspected that the Qianlong Emperor destroyed all her records and portraits.

-Although never officially deposed, she lost her authority as chief of the imperial harem in 1765, reputedly because she cut her hair, an act that was considered a grave offense according to ancient Manchurian custom.
+Although never officially deposed, she lost her authority as chief of the imperial harem in 1765, reputedly because she cut her hair, an act that was considered a grave offense according to Manchu custom.
 Consequently, the Qianlong Emperor ordered that her four titular imperial edicts, accompanying gifts, and imperial seal be confiscated.
 After her death, she was not given an imperial funeral or a posthumous name, nor was she buried with the Qianlong Emperor.

 Debate over historical maiden name

-In the Draft History of Qing, the future Step-Empress is noted as being a member of the Ula-Nara clan.
+In the Draft History of Qing, the future Step-Empress is noted as being a member of the Ula Nara clan.
 However, the Draft History of Qing is noted to be riddled with errors, due to a hasty publication that precluded an editing process.

-Her father was listed as Narbu, found in the Genealogy of the Manchu clans (八旗滿洲氏族通譜) as being a descendant of Wangginu (王機砮), a leader of the Hoifa-Nara clan, and the family's ancestors are listed under the section "People with the surname Nara in the Hoifa area" (輝發地方納喇氏) as having lived in the Hoifa area for generations.
-Therefore, some modern publications have stated the Step-Empress was a member of the Hoifa-Nara clan, but due to the fact that the Ula-Nara clan was the most ancient Nara clan, her ancestors might have changed their last name to Ula-Nara to make their name more noble.
+Her father is listed as Narbu, found in the Genealogy of the Manchu clans (八旗滿洲氏族通譜) as being a descendant of Wangginu (王機砮), a leader of the Hoifa Nara clan, and the family's ancestors are listed under the section "People with the surname Nara in the Hoifa area" (輝發地方納喇氏) as having lived in the Hoifa area for generations.
+Therefore, some modern publications have stated the Step-Empress was a member of the Hoifa Nara clan.

 However, at least one author has noted that with members of the Nara clan, the name that comes before Nara merely denotes the geographical area in which the family resided in, and that all members of the clan share the same last name, regardless of their area of residence.
-In the Factual Record of Qing (清實錄), when the Step-Empress, at the time the secondary consort of the new Qianlong Emperor, was elevated to Consort Xian, she was referred to as being of the Nara clan, rather than as a member of the Ula-Nara or Hoifa-Nara.
+In the Factual Record of Qing (清實錄), when the Step-Empress, at the time the secondary consort of the new Qianlong Emperor, was elevated to Consort Xian, she was referred to as being of the Nara clan, rather than as a member of the Ula Nara or Hoifa Nara.

-The debate over the Step-Empress's maiden clan has manifested itself in two 2018 media portrayals of the Step-Empress's life:
+The debate over the Step-Empress' maiden clan has manifested itself in two 2018 media portrayals of the Step-Empress's life: